matz01/microsoft-listing-groups/README.md

-a NODE application which processes data from the Microsoft Graph API.
+A NODE application which processes data from the Microsoft Graph API.

 The app obtains an access token from Azure Active Directory using the tenant ID, client ID, and client secret (stored in the.env file).